-A farm cottage like no other, Elmet Farmhouse is a truly special place.
-Surrounded by hay meadows in the hilltop village of Pecket Well above Hebden Bridge, it has breathtaking views across the steep wooded valley of Hardcastle Crags towards the ancient village of Heptonstall.
+An inspiring cottage in an idyllic location, Elmet Farmhouse is a truly special place to stay.
+Surrounded by hay meadows in the hilltop village of Pecket Well above Hebden Bridge, the farmhouse has breathtaking views across the steep wooded valley of Hardcastle Crags towards Heptonstall and Stoodley Pike.
 With its bluebell woods, buttercup meadows and rolling heather moors, this is a unique corner of Yorkshire - the landscape that inspired the Brontë sisters and poet Ted Hughes.

 The Dales are literally on your doorstep, so if you love nature, wildlife and the great outdoors, you’ll be in your element at Elmet Farmhouse.
 Set in a walkers’ paradise, surrounded by spectacular countryside, there are fantastic walks in every direction along riverside paths, woodland trails, moorland tracks and stone-paved packhorse trails.
 With pheasants, deer and owls in our meadows, sheep, cattle and ponies grazing in the neighbouring fields, and curlews and lapwings nesting among the heather up on ‘the tops’, Elmet offers a rural retreat in the heart of the Pennines, perfect for nature-lovers and birdwatchers.